AppsFlyerSDK/appsflyer-nativescript-plugin/README.md

 ##Demo

-This plugin has a `demoNative` project bundled with it.
+This plugin has a `demo` project bundled with it.
 To give it a try , clone this repo and from root a.e. `nativescript-plugin-appsflyer` execute the following:

 ```sh
 npm run setup